drupal-graphql-compose/documentation/core/terms.md

 Taxonomy Term entities are exposed to GraphQL with the interface `TermInterface` and the union `TermUnion`.

-Each vocabulary type is will have a schema type.
+Each enabled vocabulary type has a schema type.
 For example, the `tags` vocabulary type will be typed as `TermTags`.